 The copy that you write, including what’s on the button or link text itself, the call to action next to the button, and copy around that call to action, must all be directed toward that one outcome: getting that click or conversion.

 For example, Donate Now has become the default conversion call-to-action for nonprofit fundraising pages.

 But what about the other text on the page?
 Or what do you do if your email click-through rates seem really low?
 Or your Facebook ads don’t seem to be working?
+If you even feel as though your call to action has been sabotaged?
 Take a look at your conversion copywriting.

 Here are a few tips to keep in mind:

 To elicit an action, you have to solve a problem or serve a particular person’s need, where they are in their own journey.
 It’s all about knowing your target audience and what will move them.

 Understanding the classic stages of awareness is helpful, especially if you are writing a landing page for a certain group of people.
 For example, people on your email list are at a different stage of awareness than someone in a Facebook Lookalike Audience who is being served an ad but is not currently following your organization in any way.

 You always want to speak directly to that one person (use You, Your) and do so in a clear, direct way.
 Use action verbs as much as possible.